rishabhmohan/Reinforcement_Learning_SARSA_PPO/README.md

 3. Takes the action and observes the next state and reward.
 4. Selects the next action using an epsilon-greedy strategy.
 5. Updates the Q-value for the current state-action pair using the observed reward and the estimated value of the next state-action pair.

+### SARSA vs Q-learning
 You can update Q values with SARSA update or Q-learning update:
 1. SARSA: On-policy algorithm.
 Updates Q-values based on the action actually taken by the current policy.
 2. Q-Learning: Off-policy algorithm.
 Updates Q-values based on the action that maximizes the future reward, regardless of the current policy.

+### SARSA with Function_approximation
+To add function approximation, we can use a linear function approximator with a set of features.
+We'll use a simple feature representation for each state-action pair and update the weights of the linear model instead of using a tabular Q-learning approach.

 ### PPO Algorithm